moshibilpk/React-Native-Expense-Tracker-Interview-Task/README.md

 #### Add Transaction

-- Screen with fields: Title, Amount (number), Type (income/expense), Date, Category (optional).
+- Screen with fields: Title, Amount (number), Type (income/expense), Date.
 - Save to local storage.

 #### List Transactions

 - Screen to display all transactions in a list.
-- Show title, amount, date, and category.
+- Show title, amount, date and type.
 - Add a way to navigate here from the Home screen (e.g., tab, button).

 #### Edit/Delete Transactions